reahl/reahl/reahl-doc/doc/devmanual/dependencyinjection.rst

 Dependencies
 ------------

-Right at the beginning of this tutorial, in the :doc:`gettingstarted`, we state that all code in a Reahl program is packaged into some or other component.
+Right at the beginning of this tutorial, in the :doc:`../tutorial/gettingstarted-develop`, we state that all code in a Reahl program is packaged into some or other component.
 This component is packaged as a Python Egg.
 When you write your web application, you write it as such an Egg.
 As it goes